abe-bb/is-it-pwned/README.md

 # is-it-secure

-A python script for interacting with the https://haveibeenpwned.com API Run it with an email address as an argument and it will check for known breaches involving that email address
+A python script for interacting with the https://haveibeenpwned.com API.
+Run it with an email address as an argument and it will check for known breaches involving that email address.

 Specify -p and it will prompt you to enter a password.
 The password is never saved, but securely checked against a database of known passwords.